jasonholloway/cuckoo/README.md

-## Cuckoo - a methodical parasite of nests
+## Cuckoo: a method-intercepting Fody add-in